 Police Bike Patrol

-The Red Wing Police Department currently has four patrol officers who have been specially trained to patrol on law enforcement equipped bikes.
+The Red Wing Police Department has patrol officers who have been specially trained to patrol on law enforcement equipped bikes.
 These officers patrol city streets both at night and during the day and spend a considerable amount of time in neighborhoods interacting with citizens.
 The greatest advantage these bike patrol officers have over officers patrolling in squad cars is that they can go through areas much more slowly and see and hear better what is going on at that time.

 Emergency Response Team